What is Alimony?

 - Presence of fault or marital misbehavior that triggered the divorce

 Nevertheless, the factors listed above are not absolute, and they can vary among jurisdictions.
-Such factors affect the amount awarded, as well as they set the time period in which one spouse will receive alimony.
+Such factors affect the amount awarded, as well as set the time period in which one spouse will receive alimony.

 Alimony vs. Child Support